-- 54. Best practices indicate that SCPSIs should hold a sufficient amount of liquidity to wind down or exit the market in an orderly manner.
+54. Best practices indicate that SCPSIs should hold sufficient liquidity to wind down or exit the market in an orderly manner.
 The minimum liquidity requirement applicable to SCPSIs should be based on a proportion of the expected SCPS in circulation.
-The Authority retains discretion on whether additional liquidity might need to be held by SCPSIs based on any observed weaknesses in their infrastructure upon which the SCPS in circulation is based. - 55.
-When assessing the liquidity requirements for SCPSIs, the Authority deems the following to be core liquid assets: - a) Coins and banknotes; - b) Short-term deposits at an appropriately creditworthy bank; - c) Assets representing claims on or guaranteed by sovereigns and central banks with high credit quality; and - d) Units or shares in a short-term regulated money market fund.
+The Authority retains discretion on whether additional liquidity might need to be held by SCPSIs based on any observed weaknesses in their infrastructure upon which the SCPS in circulation is based.

+- 55. When assessing the liquidity requirements for SCPSIs, the Authority deems the following to be core liquid assets: - a) Coins and banknotes; - b) Short-term deposits at an appropriately creditworthy bank; - c) Assets representing claims on or guaranteed by sovereigns and central banks with high credit quality; and - d) Units or shares in public money-market funds investing in government debt securities and short-term cash deposits in commercial banks subject to BMA-agreed limits, credit ratings and legal arrangements.